Mac McAnally: 1990s and 2000s

 It was not until 1999, when he signed to DreamWorks Records Nashville, that McAnally released his next album.
 This album, Word of Mouth, also failed to produce any singles.
 Another album, Semi-True Stories, followed in 2004 on Mailboat Records, the same label to which Buffett is signed.
 Also in 2004, McAnally and Kyle Lehning produced Restless Heart's reunion album Still Restless, which included covers of three McAnally songs.
 In 2008, McAnally was awarded Musician of the Year by the Country Music Association.
 Also in 2008, he participated in the production of the album Psalngs, the debut release of Canadian musician John Lefebvre.

 Kenny Chesney covered McAnally's 1990 single "Down the Road" on his 2008 album Lucky Old Sun, as a duet with McAnally.
 This rendition, released in late 2008 as its second single, became McAnally's first Top 40 country hit since "Back Where I Come From" in 1990.
 In February 2009, it became his first Number One as a singer.
 One month later, McAnally signed to Show Dog Nashville, a label owned by Toby Keith.
 His first single release for the label is "You First".
 His first album for the label, Down by the River, debuted at No. 56 on the Top Country Albums chart, becoming his first chart entry on that chart since 1990.

 In 2011, Mac McAnally released the new album Live in Muscle Shoals on Mailboat Records, recorded in July 2010 at the W. C. Handy Music Festival in Muscle Shoals, Alabama.
+Appearing with him were the Coral Reefer Band’s bassist Jim Mayer and drummer Roger Guth.

+In 2024, McAnally provided the voice of Terrence "Shaker" in the Country Bear Musical Jamboree at Walt Disney World's Magic Kingdom.
+Additionally, McAnally helped arrange the songs for the show.

-Appearing with him were the Coral Reefer Band, bassist Jim Mayer and drummer Roger Guth.
-McAnnally lives in a home in the River Bluff section in Sheffield, Ala., on the Tennessee River.
+McAnally lives in a home in the River Bluff section in Sheffield, Alabama, on the Tennessee River.